Literary language: Japanese

 Until the late 1940s, the prominent literary language in Japan was the Classical Japanese language (文語, bungo), which is based on the language spoken in Heian period (Late Old Japanese) and is different from the contemporary Japanese language in grammar and some vocabulary.
 It still has relevance for historians, literary scholars, and lawyers (many Japanese laws that survived World War II are still written in bungo, although there are ongoing efforts to modernize their language).
 Bungo grammar and vocabulary are occasionally used in modern Japanese for effect, and fixed form poetries like Haiku and Tanka are still mainly written in this form.

 In the Meiji period, some authors started to use the colloquial form of the language in their literature.
 Following the government policy after the World War II, the standard form of contemporary Japanese language is used for most literature published since the 1950s.
-The standard language is based on the colloquial language in Tokyo area, and its literary stylistics in polite form differs little from its formal speech.
+The standard language is based on the colloquial language in Tokyo area, and its literary stylistics in polite form differ little from its formal speech.
 Notable characteristics of literary language in contemporary Japanese would include more frequent use of Chinese origin words, less use of expressions against prescriptive grammar (such as "ら抜き言葉"), and use of non-polite normal form ("-だ/-である") stylistics that are rarely used in colloquial language.